AdobeDocs/marketo.en/help/marketo/getting-started-2/implementing-a-new-marketo-engage-instance/admin-section-checklist.md

     <td>Roles</td>
     <td><li>Review the prebuilt roles and confirm what permissions/access each role has.</li>
     <li><a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.html#create-a-new-role" target="_blank">Create a new role</a> or <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.html#edit-a-role" target="_blank">edit the roles</a> based on your organization's needs.</li>
-    <li><a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.html%22%20/l%20%22assign-roles-to-a-user" target="_blank">Assign users to the appropriate roles</a>.
+    <li><a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/administration/users-and-roles/managing-user-roles-and-permissions#assign-roles-to-a-user" target="_blank">Assign users to the appropriate roles</a>.
 The users must be added to the subscription in Adobe Admin Console before granting their roles in Roles.
-Refer to the "Users' section in the 'Initial Setup' checklist [LINK].</li>
+Refer to the "Users' section in the <a href="/help/marketo/getting-started-2/initial-setup/user-setup.md">Initial Setup checklist</a>.</li>
     <li>After assigning the roles for users, review the number of users per role.</li>
     <li>Implement a unique role for each API user for easy troubleshooting.</li></td>
   </tr>